The-Eric-Experiment/tee-blog-contents/pages/destinations.md

 - <a href="https://cadence.moe" target="_blank"><img src="https://cadence.moe/static/img/cadence_now.png" alt="The text &quot;cadence now!&quot; on a purple background.
 There is a moon-shaped logo on the left side and a tiny star in the bottom right." width="88" height="31"></a> - Another site like the example above, but a bit simpler.
 Also with a really nice design and some really interesting content.

-- [SADGRL.ONLINE](https://sadgrl.online/) - The author of this website seems like a huge advocate for the spirit of the Web 1.0 today.
+- [SADGRL.ONLINE](https://sadgrl.online/) - The author of this website, Sadness, seems like a huge advocate for the spirit of the Web 1.0 today.
 They really have put a lot of work to give a lot of interesting resources to people who want to build a cool website.

+- [The Yesterweb](https://yesterweb.org/) - Created by the same author of sadgrl.online, Sadness, this website is dedicated to the broader movement around making the internet a fun and personal place again.

 - [Wiby](https://wiby.me/) - A search engine for user submitted websites.
 You know?
 The good old personal Websites.